LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 We then chuck our
 - CNF function/model
-- distribution samples and dummy probability to transform (backwards)
+- distribution samples and dummy probability to transform
 - our end and start times
 - our tolerances for the accuracy of the ODE solver (`rtol` and `atol`)
 - and the general method that we want the ODE solver to use, which I'm picking to be the [Runge-Kutta-Fehlberg method](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta%E2%80%93Fehlberg_method)